Aegean dispute: Turkish military overflights

 This disagreement has led to similar practical consequences as the issue of 6 versus 10 miles of national airspace, as Greece considers all Turkish military flights not registered with its FIR authorities as transgressions of international air traffic regulations, and routinely has its own air force jets intercepting the Turkish ones.
 In popular perception in Greece, the issue of Turkish flights in the international part of Athens FIR is often confused with that of the Turkish intrusions in the disputed outer 4-mile belt of Greek airspace.
 However, in careful official usage, Greek authorities and media distinguish between "violations" (παραβιάσεις) of the national airspace, and "transgressions" (παραβάσεις) of traffic regulations, i.e. of the FIR.

 One of the routine interception maneuvers led to a fatal accident on 23 May 2006.
 Two Turkish F-16s and one reconnaissance F-4 were flying in the international airspace over the southern Aegean at 27000 ft without having submitted flight plans to the Greek FIR authorities.
 They were intercepted by two Greek F-16s off the coast of the Greek island Karpathos.
-During the ensuing mock dog fight, a Turkish F-16 and a Greek F-16 collided midair and subsequently crashed.
+During the ensuing mock dogfight, a Turkish F-16 and a Greek F-16 collided midair and subsequently crashed.
 The pilot of the Turkish plane survived the crash, but the Greek pilot died.
 The incident also highlighted another aspect of the FIR issue, a dispute over conflicting claims to responsibility for maritime search and rescue operations.
 The Turkish pilot reportedly refused to be rescued by the Greek forces that had been dispatched to the area.
 After the incident, both governments expressed an interest to revive an earlier plan of establishing a direct hotline between the air force commands of both countries in order to prevent escalation of similar situations in the future.